agungqrtz/TugasModule3/README.md

-# TugasModul3
+# WaktuConverter
-Tugas modul 3 praktikum
+Praktikum tugas 3
 # Documentation practice
 This is a simple project to practice creating documentation in a README file.